U.S. gymnastics team doctor sentenced to 60 years on child pornography charges

 Nassar, 54, pleaded guilty in July to possessing thousands of images and videos of child pornography depicting children as young as infants between 2003 and 2016.

-Nassar is also set to be sentenced in January in state court after pleading guilty to additional counts of criminal sexual conduct for assaulting girls under the guise of medical treatment.
+Nassar is also set to be sentenced in January in two Michigan courts after pleading guilty to additional counts of criminal sexual conduct related to allegations he assaulted girls under the guise of medical treatment.

-Nassar’s sentencing on Thursday followed claims by gymnasts that they had been sexually abused by the former team doctor.
+At that hearing, all of the more than 120 victims or their parents will be allowed to give victim impact statements.
+Federal prosecutors said he will likely spend the rest of his life in prison since federal time will run consecutively to state sentences.

 Nassar was the team physician for the Michigan State University gymnastics and women’s crew teams, as well as an associate professor at MSU’s College of Osteopathic Medicine.
 He served as the USA Gymnastics physician through four Olympic Games.